Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Good to know: more about natural gas in Palestine/Israel

-Israel has prevented the development of the Palestinian Gaza Marine gas field since its discovery in 2000 about 19.4 nautical miles off the shore of Gaza.
-In June 2023, Israel announced that it would begin the development of the field, in cooperation with Egypt and the Palestinian Authority.
+Israel has prevented the development of the Palestinian Gaza Marine gas field since its discovery in 2000 about 19.4 nautical miles off the coast of Gaza.
+In June 2023, Israel announced that it would begin developing the field in cooperation with Egypt and the Palestinian Authority.
 The field is owned by CC Oil & Gas of the Consolidated Contractors Co. and the Palestinian Investment Fund.
-Chevron is not involved in the Gaza Marine gas field.
+Chevron is not involved in this project.

 More Resources